Category Archives: Greek Royals

 Embed from Getty Images

-Irene was born in Cape Town, where her family was living in exile during World War II.
+Irene was born in Cape Town, where her family lived in exile during World War II.
 They returned to Greece in 1946, and the following year, Irene’s father became King of the Hellenes.
-Irene was given a very diverse education, studying philosophy and archeology, as well as becoming fluent in several languages.
+Irene was given a diverse education, studying philosophy and archeology, and became fluent in several languages.
 She also developed a remarkable talent as a pianist, training with the famed concert pianist Gina Bachauer, and later performing for charitable causes in Europe and the United States.
 From the time of her father’s death, and brother’s accession to the throne, in March 1964, until the birth of Constantine’s daughter Alexia in July 1965, Irene was the heiress presumptive to the Greek throne.
-Her elder sister Sophia had relinquished her succession rights upon her marriage in 1962.
+Her elder sister Sophia had relinquished her succession rights upon her marriage to the future King Juan Carlos of Spain in 1962.

 Embed from Getty Images

 Following the overthrow of the Greek monarchy in 1967, Irene and her mother lived for several years in Rome before moving to India in 1969.
 Here, Irene studied Vedanta philosophy and religion.
-By the time of her mother’s death in 1981, Irene had also been spending large amounts of time in Spain, which soon became her permanent residence.
+By the time of her mother’s death in 1981, Irene had spent much time in Spain, which soon became her permanent residence.
 She lives in an apartment at Zarzuela Palace in Madrid, the home of her sister Sophia.

-In addition to her work with World in Harmony, the Princess is involved with numerous organizations, including:
+In addition to her work with World in Harmony, the Princess has been involved with numerous organizations, including:

 • Patron, African Cultural Organization of South Africa (ACOSA)